Navde Road railway station

 Navde colony is on NH4 highway and connects to Sion Panvel Expressway via Taloja link road.
 Usually there is heavy traffic of trailers and trucks due to JNPT, oil refineries as well as, nearby MIDC area, but once the NH4 road widening and flyover is completed and proposed service roads are constructed, much lighter traffic is expected.
 There is also smell problem from nearby Taloja MIDC for which Navade and Kharghar/Kalamboli residents are fighting.
 Nearby Kasadi river is passing through Navade node but this river has contaminated water and the aqua life is totally dead due to careless attitude of the factories in Taloja MIDC.

 Recently CIDCO had started to construct a holding pond in Navade near Devdrishti apartment but left it half done after some works.
 The internal roads have been in too poor state waiting for the awarded contractor to start construction work.

-CIDCO has developed a beautiful small garden with children play area with slides and other equipments.
-Although small, this garden is having a jogging track, benches and lush green lawn.
-But because of mismanagement the garden lost it's beautification.
+CIDCO has developed a small garden with children play area with slides and other equipments.
+Although small, this garden is having a jogging track, benches and a green lawn.

 There is a private indoor playzone and family entertainment zone named "Happy Town."
 Recently open in Navde where families can spend their time instead of going far for malls.
 There are plots reserved for Police station, market, temple and post office but is not at all developed from CIDCO.
 Every Thursday and Saturday there is market which sells vegetables, household items, clothes, bags, shoes etc.This mobile market is causing the loss to the Shop owners because they are not able to match the pricing.

 In front of the colony there is illegally occupied area near NH4 and the colony.
 The Panvel municipal corporation isn't taking action against this illegal encroachment.